Alert icon

 Oxford Nanopore Technologies Sequencing

-ONT libraries are prepared using the latest and most reliable DNA sequencing kits available, then sequenced on an ONT instrument (GridION) with the latest and most reliable flow cell version available.
+ONT libraries are prepared using the latest and most reliable DNA sequencing kits available, and are sequenced on an ONT instrument (GridION) with the latest and most reliable flow cell version available.
 The degree of sample multiplexing is based on the estimated genome size of a given organism.
 Flow cells are run on the instrument for at least 48 hours.
 Periodic updates to the instruments’ software are performed when they are made available by the manufacturer to ensure that the latest version of ONT software is used for sequencing and base-calling for a given sequencing date.

 After base-calling, all resultant FASTQs are combined and then demultiplexed using MinKNOW with the barcode removal settings turned on.